abbasabidi85/hackintosh-Dell-Vostro-3568-macOS-EFI-OpenCore/README.md

 ### Webcam
 - Works fine

+### Fingerprint
+- Why would you event think that?
+It will not work... :(

 ### iMessages & Facetime
 - This is not working on my machine may be it will work on your machine